OFFLINE-GmbH/oc-site-search-plugin/README.md

 Make sure you set the `Url of blog post page` setting to point to the right url.
 Only specify the fixed part of the URL: `/blog/post`.
 If your posts are located under `/blog/post/:slug` the default value is okay.

+### Feegleweb.Octoshop

+Make sure you set the `Url of product detail page` setting to point to the right url.
+Only specify the fixed part of the URL: `/product`.
+If your products are located under `/product/:slug` the default value is okay.

 ### RadiantWeb.ProBlog